How to make a map with just 13 mouse clicks

 But what if you want more data in your maps?
 Here are the best sources for GIS, satellite, and elevation data:

 - 10 Free GIS Data Sources: Best Global Raster and Vector Datasets

 - 5 Free Global DEM Data Sources – Digital Elevation Models

 OSM is like the Wikipedia of maps.
-It’s created by the largest open community of mappers in the world.
+It was created by the largest open community of mappers in the world.
 Just in New York alone, they’ve digitized close to 2 million infrastructure footprints.
-But we can promise you this: quality and completeness varies around the world.
+But we can promise you this: quality and completeness vary around the world.

 Let’s wrap things up

 Today, you’ve learned how to make a map using GIS.

 You combined Natural Earth data with QGIS 3 to build an unstoppable duo.

 But your journey can’t end here because there’s still more to learn.

 Check out some of our articles below and explore the unlimited capabilities of QGIS.